Go behind the scenes during a photo shoot and view the magical results of an early morning in Paris!

 Doug has a love affair of shoes that started when he purchased his first pair of hand-made Italian shoes to wear for our wedding.
 He now has a new appreciation for the love a woman has for her shoe collection and is even happier being close to Italy so he can add to his collection!

 CheyAnne is a self-professed Christmas freak!
-We need a storage unit just to hold the growing collection of decorations.
+We used to need a storage unit just to hold the growing collection of decorations.
 While she wishes there was a way to have them all in Paris, her Christmas passion was nicely fulfilled experiencing all the great Paris Christmas markets this past December!

 We love participating in Mardi Gras and the Krewe of Tucks so much, that Doug’s groom’s cake was an exact replica, almost 4′ long, of the float we ride on – The Funky Tucks!
 If you ever come to Mardi Gras, let us know so we can throw you something special!